rdagumampan/adr-ps/README.md

 # ADR-PS

-A Powershell based command-line tool for working with Lighweight Architecture Decision Records (ADRs).
+A Powershell based command-line tool for working with [Lighweight Architecture Decision Records (ADRs)](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).

 >"Lightweight Architecture Decision Records is a technique for capturing important architectural decisions along with their context and consequences.
 We recommend storing these details in source control, instead of a wiki or website, as then they can provide a record that remains in sync with the code itself. - Thoughtworks"

-## Motivation

-ADR-PS aims to help document architecturally significant functional and non-functional decisions through out solution lifetime to benefit current and future teams.
-I also hope to promote ADR-technique into greater audience with more choice of tools.

 ## Quick Start